[Smell-free] How to create CSS that doesn't smell like Bootstrap using Bootstrap 4

 First, I would like to try changing the color scheme, which is the least difficult and most effective modification

-In Bootstrap 4, color schemes and various numerical values are defined by variables, so you can make many modifications by overwriting the variables and compiling.
+In Bootstrap 4, color schemes and various numerical values are defined using variables, so you can make quite a lot of modifications by overriding the variables and recompiling.

-This color is defined by the variable $blue, and is also specified as the main color of the theme $primary, so sites that use genuine Bootstrap are susceptible to this effect.
+This color is defined by the variable $blue and is also specified as the main theme color $primary, meaning that sites using the original Bootstrap are particularly susceptible to this change.

 If you want to change the color scheme, start by adjusting the following six variables to see how your site's theme changes